riganb/dsa-graphs/readme.md

     B --- C
     C --- A
 ```
-- Directed Graph: The edges have a direction each.
+- **Directed Graph**: The edges have a direction each.
 Thus, A-B represents an edge from A to B.
 Example:
 ```mermaid
 flowchart LR